raphaelhaehnel/chabbat-pay/README.md

 # Chabbat Pay

-An app to manage your chabbat with your friends
+A Flutter app to manage Shabbat organization with friends, tracking payments and points for those who purchase and organize the event.

 ## App description

-1.0-alpha   first deployment of the application.
-Only main features are working.
 This project has been powered by Flutter.
+Used Firebase as back-end and Firestore Database as database.

 The first page allows you to log in or sign in.
 The app is connected to firebase for the database and the authentification process.